+Purpose of a Child Protection Policy

+To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.
+To enable everyone to have a clear understanding of how these responsibilities should be carried out.

+Hertfordshire Safeguarding Children Board Inter-agency Child Protection and Safeguarding Children Procedures The school follows the procedures established by the Hertfordshire Safeguarding Children Board; a guide to procedure and practice for all agencies in Hertfordshire working with children and their families.

+http://hertsscb.proceduresonline.com/index.htm

-Purpose of a Child Protection Policy To inform staff, parents, volunteers a the school's responsibilities for safe To enable everyone to have a clear these responsibilities should be carr guarding children. understanding of how Hertfordshire Safeguarding Children Board Inter-agency Child Protection and Safeguarding Children Procedures The school follows the procedures e Hertfordshire Safeguarding Children procedure and practice for all agence working with children and their famil http://hertsscb.proceduresonline. n Board; a guide to lies in Hertfordshire lies.
-School Staff & Volunteers All school and college staff have a reprovide a safe environment in which School staff and volunteers are part observe outward signs of abuse, cha and failure to develop because they with children. anges in behaviour All school staff will receive appropria children training (which is updated re Hertfordshire Safeguarding Children three years), so that they are knowle of their role in the early recognition of egularly - Board advises every edgeable and aware Ludwick Child Protection Policy CSF0034 Page 4 of 29 July 2018 abuse or neglect and of the appropriate procedures to follow.
+School Staff & Volunteers

+All school staff have a responsibility to provide a safe environment in which children can learn.

+School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.

+All school staff will receive appropriate safeguarding children training (which is updated regularly - Hertfordshire Safeguarding Children Board advises every three years), so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
 In addition all staff members should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

+Temporary staff and volunteers will be made aware of the safeguarding policies and procedures by the Designated Senior Person-including Child Protection Policy and the staff code of conduct.

+Mission Statement

+Holdbrook Primary School and Nursery aims to:

-Temporary staff and volunteers will be made aware of the safeguarding policies and procedures by the Designated Senior Person-including Child Protection Policy and staff behaviour policy (code of conduct) Mission Statement 'Together we are building a better tomorrow' Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
+Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.

 Establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child.

 Ensure children know that there are adults in the school whom they can approach if they are worried.

 Ensure that children, who have additional/unmet needs are supported appropriately.
 This could include referral to early help services or specialist services if they are a child in need or have been / are at risk of being abused and neglected.

 Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.

 Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child.

-Implementation, Monitoring and Review of the Child Protection Policy The policy will be reviewed at least annually by the governing body.
+Implementation, Monitoring and Review of the Child Protection Policy

+The policy will be reviewed at least annually by the governing body.
 It will be implemented through the school's induction and training programme, and as part of day to day practice.
-Compliance with the policy will be monitored by the Designated Senior Person and through Ludwick Child Protection Policy Page 5 of 29 July 2018
+Compliance with the policy will be monitored by the Designated Senior Person and through staff performance measures.

-Page 5 of 29